mit-acl/faster/Readme.md

 ## General Setup
 FASTER has been tested with
-* Ubuntu 16.04/ROS Kinetic and with
+* Ubuntu 16.04/ROS Kinetic
+and
 * Ubuntu 18.04/ROS Melodic

 Other ROS versions may require some minor changes, feel free to [create an issue](https://github.com/mit-acl/faster/issues) if you have any problems).
 The Gurobi versions tested are Gurobi 8.1 and Gurobi 9.0.